Overview

 5-HTP Dosing Principles and Rationale

-Clinical studies suggest effective doses of 5-HTP range from 50 to 300 mg daily, depending on individual needs and health goals.
-Marco’s Grounds™ applies hormetic dosing principles (see Marco’s Grounds Dosing Philosophy), ensuring that each dose delivers maximum benefits without disrupting the body’s natural equilibrium.
+Clinical research supports effective doses of 50 to 300 mg daily, adjusted according to individual goals, particularly stress management and sleep enhancement.
+Marco’s Grounds™ employs hormetic dosing principles (see Marco’s Grounds Dosing Philosophy) to ensure optimal serotonin support and maximum relaxation without exceeding the body's natural capacity.

 -

-For mood enhancement and stress relief, 5-HTP is best taken in divided doses throughout the day.
+For calming and stress-relief benefits, 5-HTP is most effective when divided throughout the day.

 -